makaelamyers97/CS-330-PLP/README.md

 # Programming Language Project
 **By** Makaela Myers

-# Assignment 1: Language overview and setup
+# Assignment 1: Language Overview and Setup

 ## History of Javascript